ryandeussing/jimhopper/_recovered-memories/personal-questions.md

 * Developing and strengthening skills for managing painful memories and other experiences, and minimizing unhelpful responses.

 Of course, everything is not always so perfectly ordered and sequential.
 During the first stage of recovery, it may be necessary to discuss the contents of memories that are disrupting your life.
-This may be required, for example, to help you manage them, or to understand why you find it is hard to care for yourself (the person or people who abused you gave you the message that you were unworthy of care or love, etc.).
+This may be required, for example, to help you manage them, or to understand why you find it hard to care for yourself (the person or people who abused you gave you the message that you were unworthy of care or love, etc.).
 However, in this case addressing memories is not the focus of therapy, but a means to achieving safety, stability and greater ability to take care of yourself.

 > Important questions to ask yourself